hydephp/develop/docs/digging-deeper/customization.md

 #### Excluding Items (Blacklist)

 Sometimes, especially if you have a lot of pages, you may want to prevent links from showing up in the main navigation menu.
-To remove items from being automatically added, simply add the slug to the blacklist.
+To remove items from being automatically added, simply add the page's route key to the blacklist.
 As you can see, the `404` page has already been filled in for you.

 ```php
 'navigation' => [